mikelpint/scripts-collection/docs/aur_helper.md

 # aur_helper.sh

 ## How to use
-The syntax of this script is pretty simple and :
+The syntax of this script is pretty simple and inspired in npm's:
 `aur_helper.sh <operation> [target]`

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTEwMjU1ODYyMzcsMTgxNzk2NTA5NiwxNT
+eyJoaXN0b3J5IjpbMTkzNTYyNjQ3LDE4MTc5NjUwOTYsMTUxMz
-EzMjg0MjcwXX0=
+I4NDI3MF19
 -->